Illumina/Isaac3/src/markdown/manual.md

                                                    - N or n          : discard
                                                    - I or i          : use for indexing

-                                                 If not given, the mask will be guessed from the B<config.xml> file in the base-calls directory.
+                                                 If not given, the mask will be guessed from the config.xml file in the base-calls directory.

                                                  For instance, in a 2x76 indexed paired end run, the mask I<Y76,I6n,y75n> means: